Aaditya0417/JohnTheRipper/README.md

 1️⃣ Hashing Passwords

-A Python script (generator.py) was created to hash passwords using SHA-512. a smaller version of rockyou.txt was used as wordlist.
+A Python script (hash_generator.py) was created to hash passwords using SHA-512.

+A smaller version of rockyou.txt was used as wordlist.

 Example usage: